-If you get this error when loading a database file from a Samba share on Unix, specify an alternative .ldb file directory with the lockfile data source attribute.
+If you get this error when opening a database file that Windows users do not require access to, specify an alternative .ldb file directory with the lockfile data source attribute.
 Specify a directory where you and other users who connect to the data source have write access to.
 For example:

-lockfile = /var/lock/Nwind.ldb
+lockfile = /tmp/Nwind.ldb